 You can reduce or replace your phone bill altogether by utilizing the Spruce phone system and associated desk phones.
 Much like what you're already accustomed to, you can make and receive calls from your VoIP phone, and voicemails will be captured in the Spruce app for you to listen to and easily share with other members of the team.
-All calls you make from the desk phone will automatically be logged (not recorded) in the appropriate patient conversation, giving you/your team context for who called which patient and when.
-Please note that the VoIP phone interface will only display the phone number of the caller not the name of the caller; a log will populate in the Spruce interface after the call has ended with their name or number if no name is programed.
+All calls you make from the desk phone will automatically be logged in the appropriate patient conversation in Spruce, giving you context for who called which patient and when.
+Please note that the VoIP phone interface will only display the phone number of the caller, not the name of the caller; a log will populate in the Spruce interface after the call has ended with their name or number.

 Purchasing VoIP Phones

 Spruce is compatible with Poly Obi Edition VVX VoIP phones or Yealink phones, which must be purchased directly from Spruce.
 To purchase desk phones, log into Spruce on your computer, go to Settings > Phone & SMS > Order VoIP Phones.
 We remotely configure the phones and provide support for them.
 We will configure and ship the phones to you so that all you have to do is connect them to the internet.

 The Spruce system only works with the phones purchased through Spruce.
 Due to how the phones are configured, we do not support phones purchased externally.